Yamaha

 Retail prices change, so check current pricing at retailers.

-No verified product page is available yet, so these buttons open retailer search results.
+These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-Roland F-701 →The RP-107 edges ahead in Night Practice.
+Roland F-701 →the RP-107 is stronger in quiet practice.
 The RP-107 costs $299 less.
-Choose the RP-107 if you prioritize quiet practice.
+Choose the RP-107 if quiet practice matters most.

-Roland RP-107 →The YDP-S55 scores higher in Beginner.
+Roland RP-107 →The YDP-S55 scores higher in beginner support.
 The PX-870 costs $400 less.
-Choose the YDP-S55 if you prioritize beginner-friendly features.
+Choose the YDP-S55 if beginner-friendly features matters most.

-A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
+Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.

 Read more →A church piano has a harder job than a home piano.
 It needs to cover hymn accompaniment on Sunday morning, lead a praise set on Saturday night, back a choir rehearsal midweek, and survive the move between sanctuary and youth room.
 This guide explains what matters most in a worship context — reliable sounds, simple controls under stage lighting, clean connection to the sound desk — and which models serve that role without overspending.
 It also addresses when a stage piano or an arranger keyboard is a better fit than a standard digital piano.